towserchen/ICT-Project/README.md

 # Ziptrak Opening Detector

-Used to detect any openings present in images or videos, providing coordinate references for placing blinds over them.
+Used to detect any blind openings present in images or videos, providing the corner coordinates of the detected quadrilateral.

 ## Author